aliyun/terraform-provider-alicloud/website/docs/r/image.html.markdown

 The following arguments are supported:

 * `instance_id` - (Optional, ForceNew, Conflict with `snapshot_id ` and `disk_device_mapping `) The instance ID.
-* `name` - (Optional) The image name.
+* `image_name` - (Optional) The image name.
 It must be 2 to 128 characters in length, and must begin with a letter or Chinese character (beginning with http:// or https:// is not allowed).
 It can contain digits, colons (:), underscores (_), or hyphens (-).
 Default value: null.
 * `description` - (Optional) The description of the image.
 It must be 2 to 256 characters in length and must not start with http:// or https://.
 Default value: null.
 * `snapshot_id` - (Optional, ForceNew, Conflict with `instance_id ` and `disk_device_mapping `) Specifies a snapshot that is used to create a custom image.
 * `architecture` - (Optional, ForceNew) Specifies the architecture of the system disk after you specify a data disk snapshot as the data source of the system disk for creating an image.
 Valid values: `i386` , Default is `x86_64`.